kubernetes-sigs/wg-ai-conformance/kars/0001-accelerator-driver-runtime-management/README.md

 Provide a verifiable mechanism for ensuring that compatible accelerator drivers and corresponding container runtime configurations are correctly installed and maintained on nodes with accelerators.

+**Conformance Strategy:** verification will initially prioritize common accelerator types that cover the majority of platforms.
+For platforms using specialized or less common variants, conformance may initially require manual verification until the automated test suite is expanded by community contributions.

 ## Motivation

 AI/ML workloads often have strict dependencies on specific versions of accelerator drivers and container runtimes.
 Incompatibility between these components is a common source of errors, leading to wasted resources and developer frustration.